Southern California Expeditions 2024 - Oceana USA

 Overview

-Oceana—in partnership with prestigious Swiss watchmaker, Blancpain—will dive into the cold Pacific waters surrounding the Northern Channel Islands, positioned west of Los Angeles and adjacent to Santa Barbara County, to explore ocean life and supporting habitats.
-The expedition will further Oceana’s campaigns to restore ocean abundance and Blancpain’s commitment to ocean exploration and conservation.
+Oceana—in partnership with prestigious Swiss watchmaker, Blancpain — dove into the cold Pacific waters surrounding the Northern Channel Islands, west of Los Angeles and adjacent to Santa Barbara County, to explore ocean life and supporting habitats.
+The expedition from April 29-May 3, 2024 supports Oceana’s campaigns to restore ocean abundance and Blancpain’s commitment to ocean exploration and conservation.

-We will use new state of the art tools and methods, including environmental DNA analysis, high resolution side scan sonar with a military-grade remote operated vehicle, and detailed scuba dive surveys at key locations such as known giant seabass spawning aggregation sites.
-This expedition will enable us to document and characterize California’s renowned marine biodiversity in support of our campaign to reduce the entanglement of ocean animals in set gillnet fishing gear.
-These fishing nets used to catch California halibut and white seabass off Southern California can be up to 20 football fields long and are one of the most indiscriminate fishing gears used in the United States.
+These expeditions allow us to document and characterize the vast array of California’s renowned marine life in support of our campaign to reduce the entanglement of ocean animals in set gillnet fishing gear.
+These fishing nets used to catch California halibut and white seabass off Southern California can be over a mile — up to 20 football fields — long and are one of the most indiscriminate fishing gears used in the United States.
 These nets are among the greatest threats to the recovery of previously overexploited species such as great white sharks, giant seabass, and tope sharks.
-Our research will help to highlight the marine life at risk from entanglement, and what we must safeguard to keep our oceans abundant and resilient in the face of climate change and unprecedented human stressors.
+Our research is highlighting the marine life at risk from entanglement, and what we must safeguard to keep our oceans abundant and resilient in the face of climate change and unprecedented human stressors.

 Areas around the Northern Channel Islands open to set gillnets © Oceana

-For this expedition, Oceana continues its partnership with Prestigious Swiss watchmaker Blancpain, whose connection to ocean exploration began in 1953 with the launch of the first true diver’s watch, the Fifty Fathoms.
+For the 2024 expeditions, Oceana continues its partnership with prestigious Swiss watchmaker Blancpain, whose connection to ocean exploration began in 1953 with the launch of the first true diver’s watch, the Fifty Fathoms.
 To date, Blancpain has financed dozens of major scientific expeditions and presented several award-winning documentary films, underwater photography exhibitions, and publications.
 Celebrating its role in extending the coverage of marine protected areas globally, Blancpain has contributed with the addition of more than 4.7 million km2, including the new Bajos del Norte Marine Protected Area off Mexico.
 This dedication to supporting ocean exploration and preservation is called Blancpain Ocean Commitment.

 The Crew